relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

  * Version: 0.1
  * License: (MIT) We do sell consulting services http://BayesAnalytic.com/contact
  * Dependencies:
-    - GO Code was built using version 1.7.3 windows/amd 64
+    - GO Code is cross platform and will run Linux.
+This softwar was built using version 1.7.3 windows/amd 64
     - Python code: Was tested with Python 3.5.2 64 bit
     - TensorFlow: Lots of crazy dependencies See: tlearn/tensflowReadme.docx